CopernicaMarketingSoftware/Documentation/Publisher/en/followups.md

 the advanced mode can also be a really powerful tool, as it allows you to define your own logic.

+### When to use the Marketing Suite flowchart editor?

+The Marketing Suite flowchart editor is the best option for you in the following cases:

+    * You're new to follow-ups and want the most user-friendly editor.
+    * You want to trigger actions when users unsubscribe.
+    * You want to re-use follow-up actions.
+    * You want to execute additional or complex checks.
+    * You want to use your own Javascript code to write checks and actions.

 ## Follow-Up Manager (Publisher)

 [Follow-ups in Publisher](./follow-up-manager-publisher) are always accessible in the menu of the selected **database**, **document**, **survey** or **web form**.
 Follow-ups are created by combining a trigger and an action in the menu editor.
 The Publisher does not have a scripting API.

+### When to use the Publisher menu editor?

+The Publisher menu editor is the best option for you in the following cases:

+    * You want to define follow-ups for webforms or surveys.
+    * You want to send mobile mailings.
+    * You want to create tasks to contact the person triggering the follow-up.
+    * You want to trigger follow-ups when errors or impressions of a document are registered.

 ## Script Editor